Z6dev/Operation-Squaria/README.md

 $ npm run build
 ```

-will build your js files into `dist/`
+will build the js files into `dist/`, take notes that `dist/` is on gitignore

 ```sh
 $ npm run zip
 ```

-will build your game and package into a .zip file, you can upload to your server or itch.io / newground etc.
+will build the game and package into a .zip file, you can upload to your server or itch.io / newground etc.